ccev/TrafficLight/README.md

 Traffic Light takes specially formatted data from a mitm app and displays them in real-time, allowing to see exactly what's going on.

-There's an additional CLI that allows to explore the Proto definitions.
+It comes bundled in a CLI that offers a few more utilities.

 ### TUI